 American workers earn their right to Social Security disability benefits with the taxes taken out of every paycheck.
 If you become disabled and can no longer work, you are entitled to your benefits, but in many cases, people who have a legitimate disability get denied.
 This may be because a disability examiner made an error, or because additional evidence is needed.
 The Law Office of Brendan Conley can help.
 We are dedicated to winning you the benefits you deserve.

 We can determine what needs to be done to strengthen your case, help you obtain the medical evidence you need, represent you at a hearing before an Administrative Law Judge, and do whatever is necessary to pursue your benefits.
-We do not charge a fee unless your case is successful, and we offer a free consultation, so if you are in the Tampa Bay area, please call 813-444-2889 to discuss your case and learn more about your rights.
+We do not charge a fee unless your case is successful, and we offer a free consultation, so please call 813-444-2889 or 720-213-5334 to discuss your case and learn more about your rights.

 The Social Security Disability Appeals Process

-- Initial Application: Filing an initial application for Social Security disability benefits is free and can be done on your own or with help from a friend or family member.
+- Initial Application: Filing an initial application for Social Security disability benefits is free.
+Some people want help from an attorney from the start, and we are happy to help you apply for benefits.
+Other people choose to file the initial application on their own, or with help from a friend or family member.
 You can apply online at this Social Security webpage.
 You will need to provide information about your job history and any doctors or other health care providers you have seen regarding your disability.
 You may also apply by calling 1-800-772-1213 and making an appointment at your local Social Security office.
 For Supplemental Security Income (SSI) benefits, there is no online application, so you will need to call to make an appointment.
 Social Security will help you with any questions you may have about the application process.
 At this stage of the process, the important thing to understand is that medical evidence is necessary to win your case.
 Social Security can arrange for you to have a consultative examination with a medical professional at no cost to you, but these examinations may or may not help your case.
 What is much more important is that you are receiving medical treatment on a regular basis, which produces the medical evidence needed to win your case.
-If Social Security finds that you are disabled at the initial application stage and you receive your benefits, then your case is already successful and you don’t need a lawyer.
-If you receive a denial letter stating that you are not entitled to benefits, then it is time to call the Law Office of Brendan Conley.
+If Social Security finds that you are disabled at the initial application stage, then you will receive your benefits.
+If you receive a denial letter stating that you are not entitled to benefits, then it is time to call an attorney.
 We can appeal your case while determining what needs to be done to obtain benefits for you.
 In most situations, additional medical evidence is necessary to strengthen the case, and we can determine what type of evidence is needed and how to get it.
 In other cases, the existing evidence may clearly indicate that an individual is disabled, but a disability examiner failed to follow Social Security’s own rules.
-In either case, we will try to get the denial reversed and get you your benefits.
+In either case, we will appeal the case and try to get you your benefits.

 - Request for Reconsideration: In Florida, a required first step in appealing a denial of benefits is a Request for Reconsideration.
 At this stage, another disability examiner, who did not work on the first decision, takes another look at the case.
 If there is new evidence, it is possible to win the case at this stage.
 If there is another denial at the reconsideration stage, we will request a hearing.